-Our ability to perceive is in direct relation to our powers of observation.
-So, our observational skills determine our reality.
-This includes our ability to observe what’s going with both the inner world of our mind, and outer physical world.
+Our ability to perceive is in direct relation to our observational skills.
+So, enhancing observational skills will expand our ability to perceive reality.
+This includes our ability to observe what’s going with both the inner world of our mind and the outer physical world.
 In fact, you must conquer the inner world of the mind first before attempting to create your reality of the outer world.

 Our beliefs are boundaries that limit our perception and so affect our powers of observation.
 We only perceive what we expect and our beliefs are the filter of perception.
 Beliefs filter out anything that doesn’t fit what we expect.
 If you cannot accept things that don’t fit your current reality, then the mind ignores it.

 The more boundaries you have, the more difficult it is to “perceive” what is really there.
 So, those who entrench themselves in religious dogma are subject to selective blindness.
 Defining your own reality becomes an impossible goal because you are blind to the possibilities and opportunities that arise.

 In the 1970s people began the use of a process for confronting and removing the cultural narrative implanted by Western organized religion.
 This type of process is referred to as “deprogramming.’”
 It was an involuntary, painful process for the subject.
 This is because it made them confront the inconsistencies and fallacies head-on.

 This process works but most people don’t want to be tied to a chair or confined to a room to undergo this type of intensive work.
 Doing voluntarily takes more time, but it can be done.
 It’s like taking off a band-aide a little at a time.
 Our hats go off to those who are brave enough to confront their religious beliefs voluntarily.